-The Inter-American Dialogue relies on the support of generous individuals, foundations, leading corporations, and governments who share our commitment to democratic governance, social equity, and prosperity in the Americas and who seek to advance cooperation among the countries and peoples of the Hemisphere.
+The Inter-American Dialogue advances cooperation among the countries and peoples of the Hemisphere with the support generous individuals, foundations, leading corporations, and governments who share our commitment to democratic governance, social equity, and shared prosperity in the Americas.
 Donors provide essential operating revenue for the Dialogue’s activities and strengthen our capacity to carry out our ambitious agenda.
 They participate in our programs, inform our debates, enhance the impact of our work, and ensure that our research reflects a diversity of opinions.

-The Dialogue’s Associates Program and President’s Leadership Council offers individuals a range of opportunities to engage in our research.
+The Dialogue’s President’s Leadership Council and Associates Program offer individuals a range of opportunities to engage in our research.
 Individuals can also support the work of the Dialogue by participating in special campaigns, like the Annual Leadership for the Americas Awards Gala or Sol M. Linowitz Forum, or by naming the Dialogue as a beneficiary of planned gifts such as bequests, retirement funds, and insurance policies.
 Visit our How to Give portal to make a contribution today.
-For more information, contact Joan Caivano, Deputy to the President & Director, Special Projects, at jcaivano@thedialogue or +1.202.463.2563.

-The Dialogue’s Corporate Program offers leading private sector companies the opportunity to engage with Dialogue’s expansive network of policymakers, analysts, and business executives.
-Companies also often partner with the Dialogue to support of specific initiatives or events, including the Annual Leadership for the Americas Awards Gala and Sol M. Linowitz Forum.
-Customized or bundled sponsorship and membership opportunities are available.
-Click here to download a copy of our Corporate Program offerings.
-For more information, contact Erik Brand, corporate program director, at firstname.lastname@example.org or +1.612.242.1863.
+The Corporate Program engages companies that are invested in the future of the Americas and share a commitment to the Dialogue’s mission.
+Member companies often partner with the Dialogue to support of specific initiatives or events, including the annual Leadership for the Americas Awards Gala and Sol M. Linowitz Forum.
+Customized or bundled support opportunities are available.
+Companies can review membership benefits and enroll here.

 Foundations, Government Entities, Universities, and NGOs

 The Dialogue conducts its work throughout the Americas in collaboration with leading organizations who wish to enhance the impact of the Dialogue’s programmatic activities.
-Foundations, governments, multilateral institutions, and NGOs wishing to partner with the Dialogue should contact Joan Caivano, Deputy to the President & Director, Special Projects, at jcaivano@thedialogue or +1.202.463.2563.
+Foundations, governments, multilateral institutions, and NGOs wishing to partner with the Dialogue should contact Elizabeth Belair, Chief of Staff, at email@example.com or +1-202-822-9002.

 General support contributions help ensure that the Dialogue is always ready and able to respond to the most recent developments affecting the Western Hemisphere.
 Unrestricted funding is directed towards the area of greatest need, helps maximize the impact of our work on public policy, and underwrites our research activities, events, and core operations.